treee111/wahooMapsCreator/README.md

 Clone this repository or download the latest Release from the ["Releases" Section](https://github.com/treee111/wahooMapsCreator/releases) and Save the folder anywhere on your drive.

 ### Run wahooMapsCreator for your country
-From the root folder of wahooMapsCreator, run:
+macOS: From the tooling_mac folder of wahooMapsCreator, run:
-- Windows: `python3 windows-wahoo-map-creator.py <country_name>`
 - macOS: `python3 mac-wahoo-map-creator.py <country_name>`

 Example for Malta on MacOS: `python3 mac-wahoo-map-creator.py malta`

+Windows: From the tooling_windows folder of wahooMapsCreator, run:
+- Windows: `python3 windows-wahoo-map-creator.py <country_name>`

+Example for Ireland on Windows: `python3 windows-wahoo-map-creator.py ireland`

 ### Copy the map-files to your device
 When file-creation is finished copy the map-files to your device: